Ryan Kavanaugh: Pre-bankruptcy

-Kavanaugh co-founded Relativity Media in 2003 or 2004 with entertainment executive Lynwood Spinks.
-Spinks's relationship with Warner Bros. gave Kavanaugh the opportunity to broker a deal between a hedge fund and Warner Bros.' film studio.
+Kavanaugh co-founded Relativity Media in 2003 or 2004 with entertainment executive Lynwood Spinks, whose relationship with Warner Bros. gave Kavanaugh the opportunity to broker a deal between a hedge fund and Warner Bros.' film studio.
 In the early 2000s, Wall Street investors were awash in cash and looking for investments outside of the stock market.
 Relativity Media brokered "film slate" deals between these investors and studios including Universal Pictures, Marvel Entertainment, and Sony Pictures, earning fees of $500,000 to $1 million per film.
 In addition to fees, Kavanaugh also insisted on being credited as an executive producer in each film.
 This gave Relativity Media the aura of a film production company and Kavanaugh a reputation as a producer—without having creative involvement—in nearly 100 movies.

-At Relativity Media, Kavanaugh created a Monte Carlo-based model that used certain variables to predict the probability of a given film's commercial success.
+At Relativity Media, Kavanaugh created a Monte Carlo-based model that predicted the probability of a given film's commercial success.
 Kavanaugh held Albert Einstein as his hero and would write long equations on whiteboards at investor meetings.
 Although Kavanaugh frequently cited the model's accuracy rate to be 85%, a source close to Elliott Associates, one of the company's principal (and earliest) lenders, estimated it to be much lower.
 Some investment banks and industry executives also cast doubt on the model's efficacy.

 Kavanaugh advertised heavily in trade press, where he was praised for Relativity Media's high-value deals.
 He garnered a reputation for successfully bridging Wall Street with the risk-prone film production industry.
 By 2009, three quarters of films produced by Sony and Universal Pictures had used Kavanaugh's financing.
 In 2010, Kavanaugh raised investor funds for Relativity Media to launch its own studio, producing movies vetted by Kavanaugh's algorithm.
 Although Relativity Media executives privately disagreed with Kavanaugh's estimations, he publicized increasingly grandiose claims about Relativity Media's valuation, combining third-party investment deals and optimistic projections into reported revenue.
-By the early 2010s, the algorithm ultimately proved unprofitable, with box-office bombs overwhelming few commercial successes.
+By the early 2010s, the algorithm ultimately proved unprofitable, with box-office bombs outnumbering commercial successes.